LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 ## Example of the Previous Sections

-These are the example files explaining the different functions mentioned before.
+These are some example files showing a few of the functions mentioned before.

 === ":octicons-file-code-16: ExampleConfiguration"
     ``` java